fqantonio/GoingInductive/README.md

 [^readme-3]: Flow charts (missing details to be updated) Data base sample (R data frame): <https://cmap.ihmc.us/> ;

 The **statistical analysis** uses R code software in the RStudio[^readme-4] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data and several plots showing patterns and relationships between variables.
 Afterwards there is a data normality and sample independence investigation.

 The principal methodology used is the non-parametric inferential treatment effect, but there is a discussion towards the non-parametric regression inference, regression discontinuity design and clustering. this last ones just to try to corroborate the upper first results.
 For this, it was used a data base[^readme-5] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
 The CLASS variable is directly related to the academic results and is a weigth average of TEST, LAB and BEHAV.
-TEST, LAB and BEHAV were assessed by paper transfer tests, online transfer tests and in classroom observational paper registering forms.
+TEST, LAB and BEHAV.
+This variables were assessed by paper and online transfer testing and in classroom observational paper registering forms (Koretz, 2008).

 [^readme-4]: RStudio, <https://posit.co/products/open-source/rstudio/>